Surface in-situ Instruments

-The development of improved techniques for the use of surface in-situ measurements in support of Weather Prediction, airfield safety monitoring and climate applications.
+The use of surface in-situ measurements in support of weather prediction, airfield safety monitoring and climate applications.

 Key challenges in this area are

 - cost effective provision of climate quality records that need to be very highly uniform (see GCOS principles).

 - provision of key measurements including visibility, weather and cloud to continue the manual records where these are no longer made.

 Continuous surface data measurement and collection is done by MMS (Meteorological Monitoring System), which uses local data loggers to feed one-minute average values into a database at the Met Office's Exeter HQ.
 Current work involves looking at how to exploit new developments in measurement and communication technologies, along with new methods of monitoring the weather, to develop an improved surface observation network.

 - To lead technical change in Surface Observing systems.